transdigiware/blockchain/reference/hsm-gemalto.md

   - `<HSM_ADDRESS>` with the IP address of the HSM.
   - `<CLIENT_ADDRESS>` with either the IP address or fully qualified host name of the client.

-  **Reminder:** If you are setting up multiple partitions and proxies, the value of <LABEL> and `metadata.name` parameters need to be unique across proxies.
+  If you are setting up multiple partitions and proxies, the value of <LABEL> and `metadata.name` parameters need to be unique across proxies.
-  : note}
+  {: tip}

   When you create this deployment on your Kubernetes infrastructure, Kubernetes will attempt to download your Docker image from the specified image registry.
 For example, in the previous code snippet you could replace <Docker-image> with something similar to `us.icr.io/ns/hsm-proxy:latest`.
 This tells the Kubernetes environment that the hsm-proxy:latest image should be downloaded from a server whose hostname is `us.icr.io:`.